Get Tech Tips

-Let's get something out of the way right off the top.
-Saying that we learn best “hands-on” is sorta like saying we prefer to breathe air…
+Let's get something out of the way right off the top: saying that we learn best “hands-on” is sort of like saying we prefer to breathe air.

-But there is a distinction that needs to be made between “learning to ride a bike in a seminar” and “learning more about bikes in a seminar” or “learning about better riding technique in a seminar” because these both could be valuable once you've already been riding a while.
+But there is a distinction that needs to be made between “learning to ride a bike in a seminar” and “learning more about bikes in a seminar” or “learning about better riding technique in a seminar.”
+Those would both could be valuable once you've already been riding a while.

-This article is about HVAC training, but it's also about things I've learned running a business, being homeschooled myself and home educating our kids as well as having a large family.
+This article is about HVAC training, but it's also about things I've learned running a business, being homeschooled myself, home-educating our kids, and having a large family.

-Inevitably when I teach a class, or give a seminar, or send an article or make a video or podcast or suggest that someone RTFM… there is someone who says some version of “I'm more of a hands-on learner”
+Inevitably, when I teach a class, give a seminar, send an article, make a video, record a podcast, or suggest that someone RTFM, there is someone who says some version of: “I'm more of a hands-on learner.”

-I went with my kids to the science museum the other day and the “Bernoulli table” with balls floating on high-velocity air streams created the “hands-on” and visual experience to illustrate Bernoulli's principal.
+I went with my kids to the science museum the other day.
+The “Bernoulli table” with balls floating on high-velocity air streams created the “hands-on” and visual experience to illustrate Bernoulli's principle.

-It was a lot of fun and very interesting to see the balls suspended in the air, but imagine if I started to explain the principals of pressure and velocity and mass to the kids using words and they just look blankly and say “I'm more of a hands-on learner”.
+It was a lot of fun and very interesting to see the balls suspended in the air, but imagine if I started to explain the principles of pressure, velocity, and mass to the kids using words, and then they just look blankly and say, “I'm more of a hands-on learner.”

 Do you see the issue?

-Language needs to be used to explain the “why” behind something we can experience hands-on and if you refuse to listen or read the manual or plaque then you are left with experiences and observations that have no context or meaning.
+Language needs to be used to explain the “why” behind something we can experience hands-on, and if you refuse to listen or read the manual or plaque, you are left with experiences and observations that have no context or meaning.

 The truth is much more boring and mundane.

-Obviously, some people are more academically gifted naturally than others and some people have learning challenges and disabilities.
-This isn't to downplay that reality but I do think you would be better served to stop using it as an excuse.
+Obviously, some people are more academically gifted than others, and some have learning disabilities and challenges.
+This isn't to downplay that reality, but I think you would be better served to stop using it as an excuse.

 Becoming a Visual Problem Solver